 - Partnership: the business is owned by at least two persons through a partnership agreement.
 There are various forms of partnerships such as ordinary partnership, general partnership and limited partnership.

 - Private Limited Company: Can be formed by a minimum of 2 and a maximum of 50 persons.
 It is advantageous for high profit making businesses and it can be managed in a structured way, but it's difficult to close the business.
+Liabilities will be limited to the shares raised by the shareholders.

 - Share Company: Can be formed by a minimum of 5 persons.
 A minimum capital of Br.
 50,000 is needed to set up a Share Company.
 The minimum price a single share can have is Br.
-10. However, for banks and insurance companies the minimum capital requirement is 500,000,000 ETB.
+10.

 Yes.
 There are three forms of incentives.
 The first is fiscal incentives which are exemptions from customs duty and exemption from various taxes.
 The other is non-fiscal incentives, such as the supplier’s credit and the remittance of foreign currency by foreign Investors.
 The third form of incentives are financial incentives in which the government provides either grants or ―direct subsidies which may cover the entire or substantial part of capital, production or marketing costs in relation to the project grant.